craigfrancis/php-is-literal-rfc/readme-v2.md

 ## The Problem

-Developers often believe Database Abstractions or Parameterised Queries have completely solved Injection and Cross-Site Scripting (XSS) vulnerabilities; and while the situation has improved, they still happen:
+Developers often believe Database Abstractions or Parameterised Queries have completely solved Injection and Cross-Site Scripting (XSS) vulnerabilities; and while the situation has improved, mistakes still happen:

 ```php
 // Doctrine